March 30th, 2020

-Netflix has announced that Ryan Reynolds could star in a live-action film adaptation of Don Bluth’s famous video game, Dragon’s Lair.
-Don Bluth has been associated with some of the best (The Secret of Nimh, An American Tail, The Land Before Time) and worst (Rock-A-Doodle, Thumbelina, A Troll in Central Park) animated films of all time, but mostly his best.
-Following the critical acclaim of The Secret of Nimh in 1982, Bluth created the video game Dragon’s Lair, which stood apart from the 8-bit style graphics that gamers were used to from legendary titles like Donkey Kong and Ms. Pac-man.
-It also cost 50 cents as opposed to a quarter, which was a lot of money in that decade, but it was to make up for the graphics it showcased that were on par with the likes of An American Tail.
+Bluth became associated with some of the best (The Secret of Nimh, An American Tail, The Land Before Time) and worst (Rock-A-Doodle, Thumbelina, A Troll in Central Park) animated films of all time.
+Following the critical acclaim of The Secret of Nimh in 1982, Bluth created Dragon’s Lair, which stood out from the 8-bit style graphics from arcade titles like Donkey Kong and Ms. Pac-man.
+It also cost 50 cents as opposed to a quarter, but it made up for it with graphics from a former Disney animator.

-And over the years it’s been re-released on every gaming system imaginable, including the Game-boy Color.
-Since then, the series has had a spiritual successor in the form of Space Ace, a less than financially successful sequel in 1991, and a transition to 3D in 2002 titled Dragon’s Lair 3D: Return to the Lair.
+Over the years, it’s been re-released on every gaming system imaginable, including the Game-boy Color.
+Since then, the series spun off into a spiritual successor Space Ace, a less than financially successful sequel in 1991, and a 3D action-platformer in 2002’s Dragon’s Lair 3D: Return to the Lair.

-As you can tell, Dragon’s Lair didn’t have much room to expand upon as a franchise after being ported to every console imaginable.
-But in 2016, Bluth started an Indiegogo campaign to raise money for his Dragon’s Lair movie, claiming it to be a comeback for hand-drawn animation.
-Despite exceeding his initial funding goal with $731,172 raised in donations, there haven’t been many updates on the project until now, as Netflix has acquired the film rights from Bluth after negotiating for an entire year, and plan to make a live-action movie rather than an animated feature, potentially starring Ryan Reynolds as Dirk the Daring.
+Dragon’s Lair never expanded as a franchise after being ported to every console imaginable.
+But in 2016, Bluth started an Indiegogo campaign to raise money for his Dragon’s Lair movie, hailing it as the comeback for hand-drawn animation.
+Despite exceeding his initial funding goal of $500,000 with $731,172 donations, updates stopped until Netflix acquired the film rights from Bluth after negotiating for a year.
+They plan to make a live-action movie rather than an animated feature, potentially starring Ryan Reynolds as Dirk the Daring.

-This comes as a shock to people who funded the project as Don Bluth has been known for producing impressive animation.
-And if there’s any platform that can give someone a chance to inject life back into the endangered hand-drawn style, it’s Netflix.
-They’ve produced a variety of projects over the last couple of years with varying stylistic choices.
-Just look at the likes of Hilda, Green Eggs and Ham, Castlevania, Klaus, The Epic Tales of Captain Underpants, Carmen Sandiego, and the recently concluded Bojack Horseman.
-Even Guillermo Del Toro is working on a stop-motion adaptation of Pinocchio, which will be nothing like the iconic 1940’s Disney version we all grew up with.
+This comes as a shock to backers as Bluth’s animation background makes the live-action plans puzzling.
+If any platform can inject life into the endangered hand-drawn style, it’s Netflix.
+They’ve produced a variety of projects over the last couple of years with varying style: Hilda, Green Eggs and Ham, Castlevania, Klaus, The Epic Tales of Captain Underpants, Carmen Sandiego, and the recently concluded Bojack Horseman.
+Even Guillermo Del Toro is working on a stop-motion adaptation of Pinocchio, which will be nothing like the Disney version.
 That alone could give theatrical computer animation a run for its money, even when Missing Link bombed at the box-office.